Paradip Refinery begins maintenance work by taking measures to mitigate COVID-19 risks | Headlines

 Paradip Refinery begins maintenance work by taking measures to mitigate COVID-19 risks

-Maintenance work began by following COVID-19 preventive measures at the Paradip Refinery of the Indian Oil Corporation Limited (IOCL) during shutdown of its running units, a senior official said on Wednesday.
+Indian Oil Corporation's Paradip refinery has begun maintenance work during the shutdown while taking precautions in view of the COVID 19 outbreak, a senior official said on Wednesday.
 The refinery will be shut down till August 15.

 Inaugurating the three-tier Safety Surveillance System, TDVS Gopalakrishna, Executive Director and Refinery Head, emphasised on enhanced safety and health measures to ensure an incident-free shutdown during the present COVID-19 pandemic.
 While going for the shutdown maintenance since Tuesday evening, the Paradip Refinery is attaching utmost precaution to safety, a press release said.